GuillaumeDOMART/Eco-Assistant/README.md

 SSL_CERT_PATH= the path of the ssl certificat
 DOMAIN= the domain
 VERSION= the version number
-SECRET_KEY= The secret key can generate with the flowing command "openssl rand -base64 32"
+SECRET_KEY= The secret key can be generated with the flowing command "openssl rand -base64 32"
 ```

-## Installation
+## Local Installation
 To run this project you need docker-compose.
 Then you need to run this command.